anodyne/nova/README.md

 ## Last Update

-29 June 2010
+30 June 2010

 ## Latest Changes

-* removed the colorbox plugin
-* added the fancybox plugin
-* reorganized the thresher module
 * updates to the upgrade module
+* updated the auth class
+* updated the dbforge class

 ## Version History